 Other people have a beautiful coat of paint on the outside, i.e., they look okay and function well, and maybe even over-function, but as they begin working it becomes obvious that the entire house is riddled with termites, in danger of collapsing, and needs a whole new foundation.
 This is major work.
 This is blood, sweat, and many, many tears.
 These people have usually had severe trauma in their childhoods.
 All of the above still applies, but there is another whole level of support that these people need and seldom get.
-This work challenges not only the survivor, but also her or his support system.
+This work challenges not only the survivor, but also her support system.
 In my experience, very few friends and family members understand how difficult, painful, and incapacitating this sort of process can be.
 Even though it’s impossible to understand the depth of what she’s going through you can do something extremely important: support her with unconditional acceptance and boundless patience.

 Why is it taking so long?

 So what is going on in her therapy?
-Often old memories are emerging into her consciousness, some for the first time, some in disjointed pieces.
+Often old memories are emerging into her consciousness, some for the first time, some in fragmented pieces.
 Some of these memories are horrific.
 She is trying very hard to make sense of terrifying flashbacks, put them in perspective, and not fall apart.
 What makes it so hard is that she is not remembering these things as an adult looking back on old history.
-She is feeling overwhelmed by that little girl’s terror and vulnerability, which has been locked away in a split-off part of her brain and is now opening up.
+She is feeling overwhelmed by that little girl’s terror and vulnerability, which has been locked away in a split-off part of her brain and is now emerging.

 The goal of therapy is to rescue that traumatized little girl.
 We need to be with her, listen to her story, open our hearts to her, build trust, and bring her out of that terrifying place into a safe place so the adult really can, authentically, move on.
 Her deepest pains and fears are gently and gradually being witnessed, and the little child is being comforted.
 Depending on the severity of the trauma, the age at which it occurred, how long it lasted, and the nature of the support system she had at the time, this can be a slow, painful, vulnerable process.
 There are many levels of the work, many ups and downs.
-Some days or weeks are better than others.
+Some days are better than others.
 It is not easy and not quick, and that’s just the reality of it.
 Would you hire a contractor who said, “Oh sure, I can rip out the old foundation and slap up a new one over the weekend”?
 This is not bricks and mortar, this is the human soul.

 As this work gently and gradually builds a stronger internal foundation and heals the mind, it shakes everything down to the core.
 The survivor must slog through a painful process of feeling excruciatingly vulnerable.
 The old coping strategies (overeating, overworking, alcohol, drugs, perfectionism, pleasing, isolating, gambling, etc.) have been breaking down and are not working anymore.
 No matter how many medications she takes, no matter how good she is at pleasing others and being perfect and staying in control, the anxiety and depression are leaking out and overwhelming her.
 She is finally feeling the unfiltered fear, shame, and pain of her childhood.

 Others can’t see that internal pain and don’t understand her experience.
 Even though she wants to live a more normal life, she is stuck in this other painful place.
 At times she may question what she started and wish she could go back to her old life, but she can’t stuff the memories or the feelings back in the box.
 The truth is that it often gets worse before it gets better.
 She is like that caterpillar entering metamorphosis.
-Once the process begins, it’s irreversible.
 The old ways of thinking, feeling, and being are all painfully dissolving, and something new and beautiful will eventually emerge, but in the meantime it’s a mess.
 Therapy is a lonely process, it requires a lot of energy, a powerful dedication to one’s self, and a significant internal focus.
 It requires a lot of time to think, feel, and process.
 To others this looks like she is “doing nothing,” but the truth is that she is working extremely hard.

 Her subconscious core beliefs are also being revealed.
 These beliefs connect to extremely vulnerable feelings and keep her stuck in destructive patterns and behaviors.
-These beliefs include things like, “I can’t trust anyone; I’m worthless; if I’m not perfect no one will love me; life is too painful; I don’t want to live; if I don’t please everyone around me they will abandon me and I will die; if I let anyone get close to me they will hurt me; there’s something wrong with me; if people see who I really am they will be disgusted,” etc. These are not rational adult beliefs; they are the terrors of a child.
+These beliefs include things like, “I can’t trust anyone; I’m worthless; if I’m not perfect no one will love me; life is too painful; I don’t want to live; if I don’t please everyone around me they will abandon me and I will die; if I let anyone get close to me they will hurt me; there’s something wrong with me; if people see who I really am they will be disgusted,” etc. These are not rational adult beliefs; these are the terrors of a child.
 They are frozen way below the level of rationality, and logical argument has no effect on them (have you ever tried being logical and rational with a terrified two year old?).